natikgadzhi/notoma/docs/00_core.md

 Provides a thin wrapper around `notion-py` — an API wrapper library for the reverse-engineered Notion API.
 Pagify users that client to grab the blog contents from Notion.

 The client utilizes authentication token from Notion's web version, `token_v2`, that you can grab from your browers cookies.

-> Notice:This token authorizes any code to do anything that you can do in the browser in Notion on your behalf, so don't share it publicly, and don't store it your code or git.
+> Notice: This token authorizes any code to do anything that you can do in the browser in Notion on your behalf, so don't share it publicly, and don't store it your code or git.
 <div class="codecell" markdown="1">
 <div class="input_area" markdown="1">